How to download and install the Dropbox desktop app on your computer

 - Dropbox doesn't support installation on network drives.

-After you install the Dropbox desktop app on your computer, you can access Dropbox from the icon in your taskbar (Windows) or menu bar (Mac) or the Dropbox folder in File Explorer (Windows) or Finder (Mac).
+Looking to get Dropbox up and running?
+Start by downloading, then installing the Dropbox desktop app.
+Once it's installed on your computer, you can access Dropbox from the icon in your taskbar (Windows) or menu bar (Mac) or the Dropbox folder in File Explorer (Windows) or Finder (Mac).

 Any changes you make to your files in the Dropbox desktop app are automatically synced everywhere you access your files in Dropbox, including your account on dropbox.com.